HIPAA Omnibus Notice of Privacy Practices

 USES AND DISCLOSURES THAT REQUIRE YOUR AUTHORIZATION

-Other Permitted and Required Uses and Disclosures will be made only with your consent, authorization or opportunity to object unless required by law.
-Without your authorization, we are expressly prohibited to use or disclose your PHI for marketing purposes.
+Other Permitted and Required Uses and Disclosures will be made only with your consent, authorization or opportunity to object.
+Without your authorization, we are expressly prohibited from using or disclosing your PHI for marketing purposes.
 We may not sell your PHI without your authorization.
 We may not use or disclose most psychotherapy notes contained in your PHI.
 We will not use or disclose any of your PHI that contains genetic information that will be used for underwriting purposes.
 We will not use or disclose your PHI for future research projects, which do not pertain to healthcare operations research, without your authorization.

 You may revoke the authorization, at any time, in writing, except to the extent that your physician or the physician’s practice has taken an action in reliance on the use or disclosure indicated in the authorization.